-**If you are interested in more information on our efforts to promote a healthy planet, visit our ECOS Blog.
-You will find there our Greenhouse Gas Action Plan or GAP which began in 2007 and continues to evolve each year.
-We are pleased to report that through conservation measures, the use of solar hot water heating, using 100% waste vegetable oil in vehicles such as the ECO Bus, and our permaculture garden, we achieved a 30% overall reduction in our carbon footprint by the end of the 2008 season.
-This is well ahead of our initial goal adopted from the recommendations of the Intergovernmental Panel on Climate Change (IPCC) for a 20% reduction by 2012.
-Our carbon audit for 2012 is currently in progress and we look forward to posting the updated results on the ECOS blog.
+**If you are interested in the history of our efforts to promote a healthy planet, visit our blog article describing the Greenhouse Action Plan or GAP which began in 2007.
+That plan outlined conservation measures such as the use of solar hot water heating, using 100% waste vegetable oil in vehicles such as the ECO Bus, photovoltaic electricity generation and our permaculture garden.
+By the 2008 season we had achieved a 30% overall reduction in our carbon footprint.
+This was well ahead of our initial goal adopted from the recommendations of the Intergovernmental Panel on Climate Change (IPCC) for a 20% reduction by 2012.

-As part of the GAP we have also conducted successful letter writing campaigns in support of the extension of the federal Investment Tax Credit for Solar Power and California State Congresswoman Loni Hancock’s AB 2855 to establish “green jobs” training academies for our schools in California.
-The success of all these efforts now continues as part of our Sustainable Practices Program.
+As part of the GAP we also conducted successful letter writing campaigns in support of the extension of the federal Investment Tax Credit for Solar Power and California State Congresswoman Loni Hancock’s AB 2855 to establish “green jobs” training academies for our schools in California.

 Unfortunately, since 2008, there have been setbacks.
 For instance, an essential part of our plan was ended when the State of California sided with special interests to make the collection of waste vegetable impractical, and then outlawed the Eco Bus!